Branch President

 The Branch assigns Executive or Branch members to participate with and support our Air, Army and Navy Cadet Corps.
 If you are interested in connecting with our young cadets, let us know.

-2024/26: Overall Cadet Liaison: Kel Lessor, CD
+2025/26: Overall Cadet Liaison: Kel Lessor, CD

-2024/26: Navy Cadet Liaison Officer:
+2025/26: Navy Cadet Liaison Officer: Tom Alexander, CD

-2024/26: Air Force Cadet Liaison Officer:
+2025/26: Air Force Cadet Liaison Officer:

-2024/26: Army Cadet Liaison Officer: Neil Gray
+2025/26: Army Cadet Liaison Officer: Neil Gray

 Constitution & By-Laws

 This committee is activated when there is a need to amend our By-Laws.
-The By-laws are due for review in 2024.

-2024/26: Constitution & Ny-Laws Director: Jim Gilmour, CD
+Constitution & By-Laws Director: Bryan Simpson, CD

 Activities: dances, banquets, fun days, Stampede breakfasts, Robbie Burns and many other special events that brighten our membership.
+This person will arrange for music for the Branch as well as for formal gatherings

 Honours & Awards